 Keep in mind, Ducks is not a set framework, it’s an idea about how to organize your files and as such can be customized for your specific use case

-The Code Structure section of the Redux documentation FAQ also contains a great discussion about structural decisions, and further links and resources.
+The Code Structure section of the Redux design patterns FAQ also contains a great discussion about structural decisions, and further links and resources.

-Now let’s move with another popular react architecture for React application development.
+Now let’s move with another popular React Flux architecture for React application development.

 What is the Flux?

 At the point when an application architecture or pattern is designed, developed, and utilized by Facebook to assemble UI or customer side web applications, it is known as Flux.
-Flux Architecture: In a framework, it is a general design pattern that implements a single mediator (either a reducer or store, depending on implementation) for all actions, through which the application state is processed and returned to the view.
-The Flux design pattern is made up of four parts, organized as a one-way data pipeline.
+Flux Architecture: In a framework, it is a general design pattern that implements a single mediator (either a reducer or store, depending on implementation) for all actions, through which the app state is processed and returned to the view.
+The Flux design pattern is made up of four parts, organized as a unidirectional data flow.

 Flux is probably better explained by explaining its components:

-Actions – Helper methods that facilitate passing data to the Dispatcher.
+Actions – Helper functions that facilitate passing new data to the Dispatcher.

 Dispatcher – Receives actions and broadcasts payloads to registered callbacks.